 - Property/Estate management

-The Oak Partnership seeks two new Trustees/Non-Executive Directors to strengthen its board.
+The Oak Partnership seeks two new Trustees/ Non-Executive Directors to strengthen its board.
+Board meetings are held at West Monkton CE Primary School, Bridgwater Road, Taunton.
 The trust welcomes applicants of all faiths or none.
-Board meetings are held in Taunton.

 About the trust

 The region in which The Oak Partnership is located is at the heart of one of the biggest and fastest growing housing developments in the South West, located along the M5 corridor.
 There are pockets of high deprivation within these catchments and the trust is facing the challenge of encouraging aspiration amongst all within its community.
-The trust hopes to be a catalyst for higher standards and improved outcomes for all its pupils, therefore enhancing life chances and social mobility throughout the region.
-The collective goal of The Oak Partnership is to provide an outstanding education environment in which all flourish; building on a rich history of collaboration, combining expertise and resources to further develop the outreach of its schools.
-To drive efficiencies and economies of scale, through smarter organisation and joint procurement.
+It hopes to be a catalyst for higher standards and improved outcomes for all its pupils, therefore enhancing life chances and social mobility throughout the region.

 Plans for the future